johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   semifinal: 2
   semifinal-runningorder: 1
   commentary: |
-    Given the hype that surrounded this track when it came out, I was expecting much more.
+    Given the hype surrounding this track when it came out, I was expecting much more.

-    It's a good song, and a fun collaboration between last year's entrant with *Flo Rida*.
+    It's a good song, and a fun collaboration between last year's entrant and the one-and-only *Flo Rida*.
 But that's it: it's good, not *great*.

-    It feels a bit too *Billboard 100* and not enough *Eurovision*.
+    It feels a bit too *Billboard 100* and not *Eurovision* enough .

 - country: "Serbia"
   emoji: "🇷🇸"